TomohikoSano/LoopyLevyFlightsSimulationCode/README.md

 # LoopyLevyFlights
-Simulation code to reproduce the results in arXiv:1906.00608
+Simulation code to reproduce the results in Nature volume 579, pages364–367(2020)

 To compile: